GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

 1. Quite often, out of eagerness to help a young believer, the following things are said to them.

-   - a.
-“You must perform acts of holiness before you declare yourself holy.”
+   - “You must perform acts of holiness before you declare yourself holy.”

-   - b.
-“You must act righteously before you can acknowledge yourself righteous.”
+   - “You must act righteously before you can acknowledge yourself righteous.”

-   - c.
-“You must lead a victorious life before you can pronounce yourself a victor.
+   - “You must lead a victorious life before you can pronounce yourself a victor.

 2. These are the Christians who consider themselves holy and sanctified because they conform to some behaviors that have been idealized as righteous, such as not drinking, smoking, gambling, or dancing.